-NG Energy International Corp. ("NG" or the "Company") is an oil and gas company incorporated in Canada and is engaged in exploration and development activities in Colombia.
+NG Energy International Corp. ("NG Energy" or the "Company") is an oil and gas company incorporated in Canada and is engaged in exploration and development activities in Colombia.
 The Company's registered address is 25th Floor, 700 West Georgia Street, Vancouver, British Columbia, Canada V7Y 1B3.
-NG's common shares are listed on the TSX Venture Exchange ("TSX-V") under the symbol "GASX".
+NG's common shares are listed on the TSX Venture Exchange ("TSX-V") under the symbol "GASX", the OTCQX in the United States of America under the symbol "GASXF", and the Frankfurt Stock Exchange in Germany under the symbol "56P".